pat-s/oddsratio/README.md

 # Purpose

 Convenience functions for odds ratio calculation of Generalized Additive Models (GAM) and Generalized Linear Models (GLM) with a binomial response variable (i.e. logistic regression models).
-Since both model types behave differently in their way to calculate odds increments for changes of their predictors (GLM = linear, GAM = non-linear), both functions `calc.oddsratio.glm()` and `calc.odds.ratio.gam()` behave differently.
+Since both model types behave differently in the way to calculate odds increments for changes of their predictors due to their basic type (GLM = linear, GAM = non-linear), the usage of both functions `calc.oddsratio.glm()` and `calc.odds.ratio.gam()` is slightly different.
 Subsequently, both functions are explained seperately.

+# Install package

+To install the latest version of the package, simply execute 'install_github("pat-s/oddsratio")'.

 ## GLM